-Initially, I was going to pile a ton of fruit on top of some pancakes I had for breakfast and exclaim ‘LOOK, this is what I had for breakfast today!’.
-To me, that was better than ‘just text’.
+Initially, I was going to pile a ton of fruit on top of some cinnamon roll pancakes I had for breakfast and exclaim ‘LOOK, this is what I had for breakfast today!’.
+To me, that was better than just text.
 Well, I forgot and ate the pancakes.
 Then I remembered my little take on the infamous Momofuku Ginger Scallion noodles I made last January.
 I hated the way the photos turned out, so it was one of the ‘meals in limbo’ as I call them.
-These are photos of dishes I make that sit in my photo program forever, a huge invisible question mark looming over them.
+‘Meals in limbo’ or ‘food in limbo’ are photos of dishes I make that sit in my photo program forever; a huge, invisible question mark looming over them.
 Should or shouldn’t I delete them?
-No, just may need them one day for..for…for..
+No, I just may need them one day for..for…for..

 In any event, all of these limbo dishes are actually delicious, it’s just the photos that keep them from moving up and out.
 I mostly keep them as a reminder that I will make this dish again, and try to get better photos so I can blog it.
-My g-d, will you listen to me?
-I’m possessed by the food blog photography monster.
-A dish must be photo worthy for me to blog about it.
+My gosh, will you listen to me?
+I’m possessed by the food blog photography demon!
+A dish must be photo-worthy for me to blog about it.
 I need help.

-Having said that, I have some nerve kvetching about photos, because, as I’ve mentioned about a million times, I don’t have enough natural light for photo taking, so I have to use artificial lights, aka Lowel Ego Lights.
+Having said that, I have some nerve kvetching about photos, because, as I’ve mentioned about a million times, I don’t have enough natural light for photo taking, so I have to use artificial lights, (Lowel Ego Lights).
 Look, I’m going to be honest here, no matter what 5000 artificial light photography tutorials teach you, unless you have a professional studio with $$$$ worth of lighting, you’re not going to ever get the same effect as a naturally lit plate of food.

-First I decreased the ginger a bit then added garlic and shallots.
-I used dark soy sauce in lieu of light, increased the vinegar but used rice in lieu of wine (yeah, I know, like that really makes a difference), increased the grapeseed oil, then added fish sauce, toasted sesame oil, honey, and crushed red chile pepper.
-I also ‘chopped’ everything and kept it rustic, nothing finely minced, although I did take care to make sure no one got a huge chunk of garlic or ginger to chew on.
-Minced enough.
+First I decreased the ginger a bit, then added extra garlic and shallots.
+I used dark soy sauce in lieu of light, increased the vinegar but used rice vinegar instead of wine (yeah, I know, like that really makes a difference), increased the grapeseed oil and added fish sauce, toasted sesame oil, honey, and red chile pepper flakes I also ‘chopped’ everything and kept it rustic, nothing finely minced, although I did take care to make sure no one got a huge chunk of garlic or ginger to chew on, also known as, minced enough.

 FINALLY, the winner of the Le Creuset Oval Baker!
 I didn’t use random integer because there was a pingback, a brief convo between me and someone, and well, just felt it would be more fair to do it another way.
 I wrote down every name in order, then placed the sheet of paper with the names across the room on the floor, and tossed a penny on it (I know what you’re thinking lol).
 The penny landed on…*fake drum roll*…LIA!
 Congratulations!
 I’ll email you to get your info and send it right out!